Lionheart (British band): Interregnum

 Steve Mann signed on with Sweet as the guitarist/keyboardist in late 1989, replacing his former Lionheart bandmate Lanzon.
 Mann stayed on into the mid 1990s when he was invited by Frank Bornemann, owner of Horus Sound Studio in Hannover, Germany to play guitar and some keyboards for his band Eloy, completing a line-up that consisted of Klaus-Peter Matziol on bass, Michael Gerlach on keyboards, and Bodo Schopf (ex-McAuley Schenker Group, Sweet) on drums.
 Mann guested on both The Tides Return Forever and Ocean 2: The Answer and also took part in a tour of Germany.

 Unearthed – Raiders of the Lost Archives, a 30-song collection of Lionheart demos, was issued in 1999 by Pony Canyon in Japan.

 Reunion

 Lionheart appeared on Saturday 22 October 2016, third in a seven-act line-up headlined by Steelheart at the three-day Rockingham 2016 melodic/hard rock festival, held in Nottingham, United Kingdom.

 Following the Rockingham event, the band decided to continue working together, with further live performances planned and a new album, entitled Second Nature, released in Japan in June 2017 on King Records and in Europe in August 2017 on AOR Heaven, followed by a mini tour in Japan.
 Arrangements for release in other territories are under discussion.
 The album was mainly recorded at Steve Mann's Flying Vivaldi Studio in Germany, with other parts recorded by Dennis Stratton, Lee Small and Rocky Newton in the UK.

 Lionheart appeared at the Sweden Rock festival in June 2017.
 The band toured the UK with Airrace in November and December 2017.

+In November 2023 it was announced that Lionheart would perform at Firefest Festival (10 Years After) to be held in the UK at Manchester Academy on 11-13 October 2024.
+The band performed on the Friday night, the first night of the festival.